 Making Tea In A Teahouse

-The art of Tea Making is very ritualised which focuses around unhurried preparation and at the end you are given a very small cup of tea.
-Don’t go to a Teahouse if you’re in need of a quick drink, you’ll only get frustrated!
+The art of tea making is very ritualised which focuses on unhurried preparation and at the end, you are given a very small cup of tea.
+Don’t go to a teahouse if you’re in need of a quick drink, you’ll only get frustrated.

 Next, the pot is warmed inside and out and the first pot is then made.
 The tea is poured into a serving jug, but then poured back over the pot, the theory being in time the pot will become infused with the fragrance of the tea.
 A second pot is then made and the tea is poured into a sniffing cup, where the aroma can be appreciated.
-Only then is it time to drink your tea.
+After this, you can then drink your tea.

 If you desire a second cup, the procedure starts again.
-This is a very basic explanation and I advise you to go to a Teahouse to experience it fully.
+This is a very basic explanation and is how I remember the process from when I went.
+If you want to know more I advise you to go to a teahouse to experience the ritual fully.

 The Chinese name for Tea Chapter Teahouse comes from their mission statement and roughly translates as “Be Knowledgeable in Tea and Promoting the Culture of Tea”.
 The English name ‘Tea Chapter” is meant to mean that new chapters in tea culture are being opened.